Nicholas-Vo/EntityManagerKotlin/README.md

 Entity management plugin for Minecraft servers running Bukkit.
 This is currently a private plugin as it's not quite ready for release just yet!

+# Written in Kotlin

+Kotlin is a modern but already mature programming language aimed to make developers happier.
+It's concise, safe, interoperable with Java and other languages, and provides many ways to reuse code between multiple platforms for productive programming.

 # License

 This plugin is licensed under the MIT License.
 For more information, please refer to LICENSE.